How does training shape the Riemannian geometry of neural network representations?

+We first consider finite-width networks with fixed weights, assuming that $n \geq d$.
+Writing $z_{j} = \mathbf{w}_{j} \cdot \mathbf{x} + b_{j}$ for the preactivation of the $j$-th hidden unit, the metric is $g_{\mu\nu} = n^{-1} \phi'(z_{j})^{2} w_{j \mu} w_{j \nu}$.
 This metric has the useful property that $\partial_{\alpha} g_{\mu\nu}$ is symmetric under permutation of its indices, hence the formula for the Riemann tensor simplifies substantially (Appendix \ref{app:riemann}).
-We show in Appendix \ref{app:fixedweights} that the determinant of the metric can be expanded as a sum over $d$-tuples of hidden units:
+We show in Appendix \ref{app:fixedweights} that the determinant of the metric and the Riemann tensor can be expanded in terms of minors of the weight matrix; these formulas are not particularly illuminating, but will prove useful in checking our numerical methods.